DevOps-TangoMe/kibana/README.md

 1. Elasticsearch connection URL can be configured in kibana/dist/config.js.

 ### FAQ

-__Q__: If _unique query took a long time I see that kibana finishes request before server responses.
+__Q__ : If _unique query took a long time I see that kibana finishes request before server responses.
+Why is that?

-__A__: If you are using LB and/or Proxy to connect to elasticsearch nodes, than you need to make sure that LB and/or Proxy timeouts are configured properly and are more than expected _unique query execution time.
+__A__ : If you are using LB and/or Proxy to connect to elasticsearch nodes, than you need to make sure that LB and/or Proxy timeouts are configured properly and are more than expected _unique query execution time.